 To build the foundations of their career, our students acquire practical experience putting what they learn to use in real political, economic, and social contexts through a required three-credit internship.

 Since the MUAPP Program’s inception, it has formed many valuable relationships with organizations and government agencies around Chicago.
 The MUAPP Internship is required for academic credit after students have completed 18 credits which is usually after two semesters for a full-time student.
 You should start to actively and independently search for, inquire about, and apply to organizations about 6 months before the semester you would like to do your internship.
+All students are required to take a professional development class where internship options are explored further.

 The Internship must be completed in the summer after your first year or fall of your 2nd year.
 You register for MPP 501—Public Policy Internship (3.0 credits) course and consult with the faculty member who is teaching the class for approval of your final placement choice.
 In addition, students should consult with the faculty member who is supervising the internship class as they plan their initial searches (e.g., cover letter and resume writing).
 Students currently working in a professional capacity or with substantial prior public policy work experience should consult with the MUAPP Director on the best way to fulfill this requirement.